World Religions

 In the Name of God Emblem: The National Islamic Committee on Scouting has developed the In the Name of God emblem to encourage Muslim youths who are in Boy Scouts to advance in the knowledge and practice of Islamic religious living.
 Any Boy Scout can earn the In the Name of God emblem if he is registered with a Boy Scout Troop and practicing Muslim faith.
 However, by the time he receives the emblem; he should have achieved the Second Class rank.
 He must be registered in Boy Scouting for at least six months.
 He must attend religious school and practice the Islamic Law and fulfill his obligation.
 Click to download the pamphlet: In the Name of God

-Allahu Akbar Emblem for Adult Leaders: The National Islamic Committee on Scouting established the “Allahu Akbar” (God is Great) Award to recognize outstanding service by adults in the promotion of Scouting among Muslim youth.
+Allahu Akber Emblem for Adult Leaders: The National Islamic Committee on Scouting established the “Allahu Akber” (God is Great) Award to recognize outstanding service by adults in the promotion of Scouting among Muslim youth.
 Recommendations for the award may be made by Imams of the Mosques, directors of Muslim centers, presidents of Muslim organizations, or Boy Scout councils to the national Islamic committee on Scouting.
 If approved, the name of the nominee should be submitted for ratification to the Islamic Council on Scouting of North America.
 In case there is no local Islamic Committee on scouting, an ad hoc committee consisting of the local scouting executive, local Imam or director of the Muslim center, will serve as the awards committee and would forward its approval to the Islamic council on Scouting of North America.
-Click to download the pamphlet: Allahu Akbar
+Click to download the pamphlet: Allahu Akber

 Additional Resources